bridgethaney/UFO_Sightings_Project/README.md

 ### PROJECT GOAL

-This featured visualization seeks to find any patterns within sightings.
+This featured visualization seeks to find any patterns within sightings of three different locations: the Greater Los Angeles Area,.
 There is a common notion that Area 51, which is located within Roswell, New Mexico, is the hub for .
-Through focusing on several different locations, it
+Due to its history of .
+This makes it theThrough focusing on several different locations, it

 ### TECHNICAL OVERVIEW

-- **Dataset:**
+* **Dataset:**
  - [UFO Sightings Dataset](https://data.world/timothyrenner/ufo-sightings) by Tim Renner